 Basilica of Santa Maria della Salute

-The Basilica of Santa Maria della Salute is one of the best known in Venice, strategically located near the entrance to the Grand Canal, its dome is visible from all over the city.
+The Basilica of Santa Maria della Salute is one of the best-known in Venice.
+It is strategically located near the entrance to the Grand Canal, and its dome is visible from all over the city.
 Its fame comes from the fact that it was constructed to celebrate the end of the plague in 1631.

-It is also considered to be one of the most important religious buildings in Venice.
+It is also considered one of Venice’s most important religious buildings.
 Its striking dome is depicted in most of the city’s postcards.
 It is most commonly known as Salute (health in Italian).

-The architect, Baldassare Longhena, was commissioned to design the church and it took 56 years to build and was completed in 1687.
+The architect Baldassare Longhena was commissioned to design the church, which took 56 years to build and was completed in 1687.

 Although the church’s decoration may seem quite plain compared to other more impressive churches around the city, there are several striking paintings by Titian and Tintoretto.